karenetheridge/Dist-Zilla-Plugin-Test-Compile/README.md

 # NAME

-Dist::Zilla::Plugin::Test::Compile - common tests to check syntax of your modules, only using core modules
+Dist::Zilla::Plugin::Test::Compile - Common tests to check syntax of your modules, only using core modules

 # VERSION

-version 2.039
+version 2.040

 # SYNOPSIS